ayshiff/my-open-source-journey/docs/contributions/xlayers#395.md

 ### Problems encountered

 The simplest part of this contribution was the implementation of the solution.
-The thinking around the user experience was a little more interesting and asked us a few more questions.
+The design of the user experience was a little more interesting and needed us to think way more than we thought.

 ### What did I learn ?